Islam in Palestine: Views

+Ellenblum posits that Islamization stemmed from both nomadic resettlement and individual conversions.
+Levtzion, Vryonis and Avni emphasize the role of sedentarization, noting its facilitation of rapid Islamization compared to the slower pace of individual conversions among the local populace.
+Additionally, scholars like Michael Erlich highlight the impact of changes in social structures and the weakening of Christian authorities due to deurbanization under Islamic rule on the Islamization process.
+One possible exception is the mass conversion of Samaritans to Islam.

 According to Erlich, Palestine's Islamization was mainly a result of urbanization and de-urbanization processes in Palestine under Muslim rule.
 During the Byzantine period, Palestine boasted more than thirty cities, or settlements with a bishop's see.
 Most of these cities declined under Muslim rule, and eventually disappeared; some of these became villages or townships, others were completely destroyed.
 This resulted in many cases in a weakening or complete disappearance of the local ecclesiastical administration.
 Over time, most of the local population converted to Islam.
-During this period, only Nablus and Jerusalem maintained their urban status, which is why, according to Erlich, religious minorities (Samaritans and Christians, respectively) survived there.
+During this period, only Nablus and Jerusalem maintained their urban status, which is why, according to Erlich, religious minorities (Samaritans, Jews and Christians, respectively) survived there.

 Demographics

 Islam

-Today Islam is a prominent religion in both Gaza and the West Bank.
-Most of the population in the State of Palestine are Muslims (85% in the West Bank and 99% in the Gaza Strip)."The World Factbook."
-CIA.
-19 December 2015.
+Today, Islam is a prominent religion in both Gaza and the West Bank.
+Most of the population in the State of Palestine are Muslims (85% in the West Bank and 99% in the Gaza Strip).

 Sunni Islam

-Sunnis constitute 85% of Palestinian Muslims, of which the predominant madhab is Shafi'i Islam, which is one of the four schools of Islamic law in Sunni Islam.
+Sunnis constitute 85% of Palestinian Muslims, of which the predominant madhab is Hanafi, which is one of the four schools of Islamic law in Sunni Islam.
 Salafism took root in Gaza in the 1970s, when Palestinian students returned from studying abroad at religious schools in Saudi Arabia.
 A number of Salafi groups in Gaza continue to receive support and funding from Riyadh.

 Shia Islam

 From 1923 to 1948, there were seven villages in Mandatory Palestine in which the population was predominantly Shia Muslim (also known as Metawali): Tarbikha, Saliha, Malkiyeh, Nabi Yusha, Qadas, Hunin, and Abil al-Qamh.
 These villages were transferred from the French to the British sphere as a result of the border agreement of 1923.
-All of them were depopulated during the 1948 Arab-Israeli War and their former locations are now in northern Israel.
+All of them were depopulated during the 1948 Arab–Israeli War, most of them went into Lebanon and their former locations are now in northern Israel.
 The 1931 census counted 4,100 Metawalis in Palestine.

 Since 1979, due to Iran's influence, some Palestinian Sunnis have converted to Shia Islam.
 Israeli Haaretz reported in 2012 that Hamas's fear of growing Iranian influence in Gaza caused the organization to crack down on Shiite organizations, including charities.
 Nevertheless, becoming Shiite is a growing trend in the Gaza Strip.
 Hundreds of Sunnis, both Islamic Jihad activists and ordinary people, are known to have converted.
 The Sabireen Movement was created in 2014 by some Shi’ites that left the Islamic Jihad.

-Ahmadiyya Islam

-Ahmadiyya is a small sect of Islam in Palestine.
-The community, which is not recognized as genuine Islamic by mainstream Muslims, faces persecution and experiences matrimonial restrictions imposed by local Sharia courts.
-Although no estimates are available, reports suggest that there may be "dozens" of Palestinian Ahmadi Muslims in the West Bank.